Ruthless overhaul: Arsenal reportedly land £51m DM, Partey to be offloaded?

 Gyökeres has been in sensational form in Portugal, with his strength, work rate, and eye for goal making him a standout target.

-With Arsenal facing a difficult but not impossible UEFA Champions League semis secod leg task against PSG on Wednesday, the Gunners are expected to be active in the summer transfer market.
+With Arsenal facing a difficult but not impossible UEFA Champions League semis second leg task against PSG on Wednesday, the Gunners are expected to be active in the summer transfer market.

 Arteta and Berta know that smart moves in the transfer market will be crucial in closing the gap to Liverpool and Manchester City as well as Europe’s elite.